jeanflower/CountryGame/README.md

 You can run the page by loading the HTML file into a browser, or you can visit a statically-hosted version of the file [here](https://storage.googleapis.com/static-website-bucket2/stylingcssapp/index.html)

-Learn more by following the tutorial [here](https://www.w3schools.com/css/).
+Learn more CSS by following the w3schools tutorial [here](https://www.w3schools.com/css/).

 This image shows some of the rendered HTML.
 The HTML for the two sections is the same but different CSS styling has been applied for color, border, background and layout.
 The browser Elements tab shows details of the styling for selected page elements.